learn-co-curriculum/swift-openSource-reading/README.md

 * Optionals
 * Tuples

-As I'm working on this (on the daily), new material should be released every few days which will become immediately accessible to you.
-I will notify you via Slack when new material is available.
+As I work hard at this course everyday, new material should be released every few days which will become immediately accessible to you.
+I will notify you via Slack when new material becomes available.

-As you're going through this curriculum, it would be **great** if you could help us improve it and give us feedback.
+As you're going through this curriculum, it would be great if you could help us improve it and give us feedback.

+I put a lot of energy in how best to approach certain topics.
+I might think explaining something a certain way is the _best_ way.. but I could be wrong.
+I WELCOME your feedback!

 ---

 **How do I leave feedback**?